gr4vy/gr4vy-python/README.md

 <br /><br />
 > [!IMPORTANT]
-> This SDK is not yet ready for production use.
+> This is a Beta release of our latest SDK.
 Please refer to the [legacy Python SDK](https://github.com/gr4vy/gr4vy-python/tree/legacy) for the latest stable build.

 <!-- Start Summary [summary] -->
 ## Summary